 Shoulder Pain in Kinloch, MO.
-Those who experience shoulder pain know the limitations it can place on your life.
-It can make everything from driving to serving an ace on the tennis court frustrating and, for some of us, unfeasible.
+Those who experience shoulder pain know how debilitating it can be.
+It makes everything from driving to playing volleyball frustrating and, sometimes, unfeasible.
 But you do not need to live the rest of your life with pain and limited shoulder movement.
-At Axes Physical Therapy in Kinloch, MO, our professional physical therapists are experts at creating personalized treatment plans, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
-Let us help you safely and effectively treat your shoulder pain.
-Request an appointment through our website or find our location most convenient for you.
+At Axes Physical Therapy in Kinloch, MO, our experienced physical therapists specialize in personalized treatment plans, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
+Let us help you make your shoulder pain a long-forgotten memory.
+Schedule an appointment online or reach out to the location most convenient for you.

-The shoulder is among human body’s largest and most complex joints we have.
-In actuality, what we call the shoulder joint is made up of four independent smaller joints:
+The shoulder is among the largest and most complex joints we have.
+In actuality, what we call the shoulder joint is made up of four different joints:

-- The glenohumeral (GH) joint is a ball and socket joint where the humerus (upper arm bone) fits into the socket of the glenoid.
-Because the ball is several times larger than the socket, it has the widest range of motion as any other human joint.
+- The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
+Because the the top of the humerus is 3-4 times larger than the socket, it allows for more movement than any other joint.

-- The acromioclavicular (AC) joint is formed by the junction of the collarbone the acromion, the part of the scapula that is the highest part of the shoulder.
-A plane joint, it allows you to outstretch your arm.
+- The acromioclavicular (AC) joint connects the collarbone to the acromion, the part of the shoulder blade that is the highest part of the shoulder.
+A plane joint, it helps extend the upper extremity from the trunk.

-- The sternoclavicular (SC) joint is a plane-style synovial joint located where the clavicle meets the sternum at the base of the neck.
+- The sternoclavicular (SC) joint is a gliding joint located where the clavicle meets the sternum at the bottom of the neck.
 As the only joint that connects the arm to the torso, it connects the movement of the upper limb with the core of your body.

-- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have does not have union by fibrous, cartilaginous or synovial tissues.
-It is made up of the shoulder blade and its articulation with the ribcage.
+- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have typical joint characteristics.
+It is made up of the scapula and its articulation with the ribcage.

-In addition to those four joints, the shoulder is made up of:
+In order to support those four joints, the shoulder consists of:

-- the four muscles of the rotator cup covering the head of the humerus, which are responsible for movement and stabilize the ball of the humerus within the shoulder socket
+- the four muscles of the rotator cup that surround the head of the upper arm bone, which allow for movement movement and stabilize the ball of the humerus within the shoulder socket

 - the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder

-- the biceps tendon and rotator cuff tendons which affix muscle to bone
+- the tendons in the biceps and shoulder which connect muscle to bone

-- the arteries that pump nutritious blood to the shoulder
+- the arteries that pump nutritious blood to the muscles, ligaments, and tendons

-In order for the shoulder to function properly the entire complex system must be able to work together.
-Sufficient blood must reach to the shoulder efficiently to maintain healthy soft tissue and stimulate the body’s natural healing processes.
-The muscles strong enough to move and flexible enough to safely make those movements, the tendons attaching bone and muscle must be intact and strong, the ligaments that attach our bones need to be similarly healthy, and messages most be able to be sent and received between the brain and shoulder.
-When any of these parts are not at optimal health, it often causes shoulder pain and movement problems.
-If if shoulder pain or poor shoulder movement is part of your daily life, contact Axes’ physical therapists for a free injury screening.
+In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must function well.
+Blood must be allowed to reach the shoulder keep oxygen levels and muscles strong and repair minor damage.
+The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to be similarly healthy, and messages most be able to be sent and received between the brain and shoulder.
+When any of these functions are not being carried out in a healthy way, it often causes shoulder pain and movement problems.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a free injury screening.

-As the shoulder is complex, shoulder pain can have many root causes, from sports injuries to acute trauma, a work injury from repeated activities to old age.
-The following are common causes of shoulder pain that our team see in Kinloch, MO:
+As the shoulder is complex, shoulder pain can have any of a number of root causes, from sports injuries to falls, a work injury from overuse to old age.
+The following are common causes of shoulder pain that our physical and occupations therapists see in Kinloch, MO:

-- Tendinitis — Tendinitis generally occurs because of a tendon becoming irritated.
+- Tendinitis — Tendinitis generally occurs because of inflammation or irritation of a tendon.
 It typically falls into one of two categories:

 - Rotator Cuff Tear — These can also be acute, like falling on an outstretched arm, or repetitive movements or old age.
 They begin with fraying and ultimately tear.
 A partial tear often goes unnoticed.
-Full-thickness tears, where the tendon is no longer attached whatsoever to the bone, do not heal by themselves.
-Associated symptoms are having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a grinding sensation when performing specific movements.
+Complete tears, which pull the tendon off the bone, often require surgery.
+Associated symptoms are having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a grinding sensation with certain motions.

-- Shoulder Impingement — Impingement occurs when your acromion (the bony tip of your shoulder blade) irritates the rotator cuff and bursae.
-It is often the result of rotator cuff swellings because of an injury.
-Shoulder impingement occurs the most in people who play sports or are otherwise active.
+- Shoulder Impingement — Impingement describes when your acromion (the bony tip of your shoulder blade) pinches the rotator cuff and bursae.
+It often occurs alongside an injury that causes inflammation in the rotator cuff.
+Shoulder impingement is most common in people who play sports or are otherwise active.

-- Shoulder Fractures — The upper arm bone, collarbone, and shoulder blade are the most commonly broken bones in the shoulder most susceptible to fracture.
-They usually happen as the result of falling a significant distance or onto a hard surface or high-impact collisions such as being tackles in a football game.
+- Shoulder Fractures — The humerus, collarbone, and scapula are the bones in the shoulder most susceptible to fracture.
+They usually happen as the result of falling a significant distance or onto a hard surface or high-impact collisions such as a car accident.
 The shoulder pain is immediate and obvious, along with considerable inflammation and bruising.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are stretched, when scar tissue interferes with their electric signals, or the nerves burst.
-These injuries can cause shoulder pain, stingers, tingling, and loss of feeling in your upper extremities.
-They are usually the result of high-impact trauma but can also occur because of overuse.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue interferes with signals between the brain and shoulder, or the nerves are torn into two pieces.
+These injuries can cause shoulder pain along with a range of other sensations.
+They are commonly caused by high-impact trauma but can also happen because of degenerative conditions.

-At times, one injury leads to another, for example a fracture that leads to damage to the nerves.
-If you’re experiencing shoulder pain, one of our safe, free injury screenings in Kinloch, MO may help determine the underlying cause.
+Sometimes, injuries are connected, such as an impingement causing damage to the nerves.
+If you’re experiencing shoulder pain, one of our no-obligation, free injury screenings in Kinloch, MO may help determine why you’re experiencing the pain.
 To diagnose shoulder pain a physician in Kinloch, MO may use a physical examination, various imaging techniques, and/or arthroscopy.
-For most injuries or conditions that cause shoulder pain, a personalized treatment plan with professional physical therapists that specialize in movement health in Kinloch, MO can be an effective way to return to a pain-free daily life and the active lifestyle you deserve.
+For most injuries or conditions that cause shoulder pain, a personalized treatment plan with licensed physical therapists and movement health specialists in Kinloch, MO can be a great way to get you back to optimal movement health.

 How Do Kinloch, MO Physical Therapists Treat Shoulder Pain?

 - Instrument-assisted soft tissue mobilization to identify degenerative tissue, break down scar tissue, and treat the affected area

-- Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your doctor, if your shoulder pain was caused by an injury that needed surgery to correct
+- Pre- and post-surgical rehabilitation, coordinated together with your surgeon, if your shoulder pain was caused by an injury that needed surgery to correct

-- Kinesio Taping® to reduce pain and inflammation and allow you to participate in sports or work while you are still recovering
+- Kinesio Taping® to provide support for your shoulder and keep you safe as you participate in physical activity or work while you are still recovering

-- Blood flow restriction training to offer your shoulder a low-intensity exercise with high-intensity benefits
+- Blood flow restriction training to offer your shoulder a low-intensity exercise with high-intensity results

-- Trigger point dry needling to target irritated muscles, ligaments, and tendons deeper in the body to encourage the body’s natural healing processes
+- Trigger point dry needling to attack harder-to-reach irritated soft tissue to encourage the body’s natural healing processes

-- Posture correction to make sure you do not contribute to your injuries or do not heal correctly
+- Posture correction to ensure you are not inadvertently causing your shoulder pain or heal improperly

-- Injury prevention so you do not lose your active lifestyle in the future
+- Injury prevention so you and your shoulder and stay healthy and active

-- Other safe, effective techniques to optimize your mobility
+- Other safe, effective techniques to increase and maintain your mobility

-Missouri Revised Statute §334.506 requires a prescription to attend physical therapy appointments, so it’s important to speak to your Kinloch, MO doctor to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our experienced physical and occupational therapists form a team with your primary care physician to ensure you are getting the care that is safe for your condition.
+Missouri Revised Statute §334.506 requires a prescription for physical therapy, so you need to reach out to your Kinloch, MO doctor to see if physical therapy is rights for your shoulder pain.
+Our experienced physical and occupational therapists form a team with your primary care physician to make sure you are getting the care that is safe for your condition.

 Kinloch, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Kinloch, MO clients by creating evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
-Do not wait to get back to the activities you love and a pain-free life.
-Request an appointment through our website or find our location nearest you.
+Optimal movement health is important to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for our Kinloch, MO clients by creating evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
+You do not have to delay in getting back to the activities you love and a pain-free life.
+Request an appointment online or reach out to our location nearest you.